Inwerpsel/use-theme-editor/README.md

 - Not all references in other variables are listed
 - Import/export exports wrong data format.
 - Add alias for raw values not working.
-- Some issues in the presence of specific root selectors

 <details>
 <summary>